 The price of the EAZKIT might seem really appealing, but it can definitely be worth paying more money to get safer results (and a promise of your money back if you're not satisfied).
 Here are some alternatives that we recommend:

-The Smile Avenue teeth whitening kit is made in the USA and uses sodium carbonate peroxide, which is proven to make teeth whiter without damaging enamel.
-It should whiten your teeth by several shades in 10-14 days but it comes with a money-back guarantee for anyone not happy with their results.
+The Smile Avenue teeth whitening kit is made in the USA and uses Phthalimidoperoxycaproic Acid (PAP), which is proven to show results after the first use.
+After 10-14 days of daily use your teeth should be several shades whiter, but there's a money-back guarantee for anyone not happy with their results.

-Smile Avenue also comes with a cleaning solution to prepare your teeth, as well as a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
+Smile Avenue comes with a mouthpiece with built-in LEDs, similar to the one provided in the EAZKIT.
 The mouthpiece is a fixed shape, no moulding required.

 You can read more about Smile Avenue in our full review here, or check it out on their website by clicking below.
 If you decide to buy it, you can get 10% off by using promo code DENTA10 at checkout.
 There's also free shipping as standard.